xdlrt/next-js-app-boilerplate/README.md

-# Boilerplate and Starter for Next JS 12+, Tailwind CSS 3 and TypeScript
+# Boilerplate and Starter for Next JS 14+, Tailwind CSS 3 and TypeScript

-🚀 Boilerplate and Starter for Next.js, Tailwind CSS and TypeScript ⚡️ Made with developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Jest, Testing Library, Commitlint, VSCode, Netlify, PostCSS, Tailwind CSS.
+🚀 Boilerplate and Starter for Next.js, Tailwind CSS and TypeScript ⚡️ Made with developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Jest, Testing Library, Commitlint, VSCode, PostCSS, Tailwind CSS.

 Clone this project and use it to create your own [Next.js](https://nextjs.org) project.